dynamsoft-docs/barcode-reader-docs/parameters/reference/text-filter-modes.md

 # TextFilterModes

 `TextFilterModes` is a parameter to control how to filter texts on an image.
-It consisits of one or more modes, each mode represents a way to implement the filtering.
+It consists of one or more modes, each mode represents a way to implement the filtering.

 ## Candidate Mode List